 If you work for a school, charity, place of worship, or other tax-exempt institution and are buying Apple products for your workplace, you can be exempted from paying sales tax.
 You'll need to bring in all of the paperwork from your workplace that proves your tax-exempt status.
 This will be in addition to any discounts you receive.

 If you work for the government, you can get discounts on select Apple products at the Apple Store.
-Like the education discount, you can shop the government page on Apple.com to access the discounted prices.
-You'll find different portals where you can get discounts depending on if you're buying for your government agency or for your own personal use.
-You can also shop at the brick and mortar store.
-Be sure to bring your government ID to show the Apple employee so he or she can offer you the appropriate discount.
+Like the education discount, you can shop the government page on Apple.com (opens in new tab) to access the discounted prices.
+You'll find different portals where you can get discounts depending on if you're buying for your government agency or your personal use.
+You can also shop at the brick-and-mortar store.
+Be sure to bring your government ID to show the Apple employee so they can offer you the appropriate discount.

 Military and veterans

 You're eligible for a 10% military discount on certain Apple services and products if you are currently serving in the military, you're a veteran, or you're an immediate family member residing in the same household.
 Access the discount through the military page on Apple.com (opens in new tab) or in a brick and mortar Apple Store.
 If you're buying online, you'll need to verify your status via ID.me.
 You'll also need your Military ID to access the discount in person.
 Be sure to check the online price before purchasing in the brick and mortar store, as some users report receiving only 6% off in person.

 As a business owner, you will be eligible for discounts once you reach a certain spending threshold.
 You are also able to arrange financing and leasing through the business team.
 If you're buying Apple products for the whole company, your savings could be substantial.
 There are many other benefits to connecting with Apple's business team, so definitely make a point of doing so if you own any kind of company.